TT is an online writer with over six years of experience writing about sports and pop culture.

 Notable Additions: QB, Joe Webb, WR Sammie Coates, CB Johnson Bademosi, CB, Aaron Colvin, S Tyrann Mathieu

 Notable Departures: QB Tom Savage, QB T.J.
 Yates, RB Andre Ellington, WR Braxton Miller, TE C.J.
 Fiedorowicz, T Chris Clark, G Xavier Su'a-Filo, LB Brian Cushing

 Thanks to trading up to draft Deshaun Watson and trading away Brock Osweiler to Cleveland, the Texans didn't have a draft pick until the third round.
 With such a late pick for their first selection, Houston has to be wise with their selection in order to fill voids at tight end, offensive linemen, and defensive back.

-The offensive line gave up a lot of sacks and pressure and didn't run block well.
+- Offensive Linemen: The offensive line gave up a lot of sacks and pressure and didn't run block well.
 Center Nick Martin might be the only keeper of this group.

 When it finally came time for them to pick, the Texans selected Stanford safety Justin Reid and Mississippi State offensive tackle Martinas Rankin with two of their three third round picks.
-Reid has the smarts to last in the NFL and has bloodlines with his older brother Eric playing safety with the San Francisco 49ers, but needs to clean up his footwork and technique in coverage.
-Rankin has explosive punches off the snap, but may struggle against speed rushers.
+Reid has the smarts to last in the NFL and has bloodlines with his older brother Eric playing safety with the San Francisco 49ers, but he needs to clean up his footwork and technique in coverage.
+Rankin has explosive punches off the snap but may struggle against speed rushers.

 Houston also notably drafted two tight ends in UCF's Jordan Akins in the third round and Mississippi State's Jordan Thomas in the sixth.
-Akins has the ideal H-back frame, but will be 26 when the season starts.
-Thomas has a great combination of size and speed, but hasn't been able to translate that to the football field.
+Akins has the ideal H-back frame, but he will be 26 when the season starts.
+Thomas has a great combination of size and speed, but he hasn't been able to translate that to the football field.

 Justin Reid Highlights